-6 See section 3.2 below.
+&lt;sup>5 See section 3.2 below.

-and/or demographic growth rates, such as China or India, inheritance flows must be a relatively small fraction of national income.
-Conversely, in countries with low economic growth and projected negative population growth, such as Spain, Italy or Germany, then inheritance is bound to matter a lot during the 21^{st} century.
+relatively small fraction of national income.
+Conversely, in countries with low economic growth and projected negative population growth, such as Spain, Italy or Germany, then inheritance is bound to matter a lot during the 21st century.
 Aggregate inheritance flows will probably reach higher levels than in France.
 More generally, a major difference between the U.S. and Europe (taken as a whole) from the viewpoint of inheritance might well be that demographic growth rates have been historically larger in the U.S., thereby making inheritance flows relatively less important.
 This has little to do with cultural differences.
 This is just the mechanical impact of the r>g logic.
 And this may not last forever.
 If we take a very long run, global perspective, and make the assumption that economic and demographic growth rates will eventually be relatively small everywhere (say, g=1%-2%), then the conclusion follows mechanically: inheritance will matter a lot pretty much everywhere.

 The rest of this paper is organized as follows.
 In section 2, we relate this work to the existing literature.
 In section 3, we describe our methodology and data sources.
 In section 4, we present a decomposition of the U-shaped pattern into three components: an aggregate wealth-income effect, a mortality effect, and a relative wealth effect.
 In section 5, we provide theoretical results on steady-state inheritance flows.
 In section 6, we report simulation results based upon a full fledged version of this model.
-Section 7 offers concluding comments.
+In section 7, we present applications of our results to the study of lifetime inequality.
+Section 8 offers concluding comments.